Santa Monica Laws, no alcohol, smoking or dogs allowed on the beach.

 * Out of timeouts isn’t always a turnover.
 If a thrower attempts to call a time out with none remaining (or during a hard or soft cap), play stops.
 The marker shall add two (2) seconds to the stall count before restarting play with a check.
 If this results in a stall count of six (6) or above, this is a stall-out, and a turnover.
 If there is no stall count, the defense may begin the stall count coming in ’stalling three.’

 First game starts at 10AM.
 Team must be assembled by 10:15 and playing by 10:30.
-At 10:30, a non-assembled team, consisting of less than 3 players, including at least one female, will be assessed 1 point and 1 additional point every 5 minutes thereafter.
+At 10:30, a non-assembled team, consisting of less than 3 players, including at least one player of each gender, will be assessed 1 point and 1 additional point every 5 minutes thereafter.
 So you might as well play shorthanded.

 No intentional foot blocks.
 Foot is considered to be below the knee.
 If you lay out and eat sand, that’s your fault, but we don’t want you to kick it into other peoples faces.
 Any attempted/successful foot block by the person marking the disc is a foul.
 Any attempted/successful foot blocks by the defense not marking the disc resulting in a turnover go back to the thrower.
 Completed passes may continue to be played.
 Accidental foot blocks are ok (if the disc hits you in the leg from behind/when you’re not looking/if you lay out head first and go too far).
 If you are running and the disc happens to hit you in the foot, that’s ok.